top of page

 6 Tips for Building Meaningful Adult Friendships

 Unlike childhood, where friendships often form by chance, adult friendships are influenced by life circumstances.
 Work schedules, family responsibilities, and personal growth all impact our ability to maintain connections.
-It’s important to recognize that friendships evolve, and not every relationship will be lifelong—and that’s okay.
+It’s important to recognize that friendships evolve.
+Not every relationship will be lifelong—and that’s okay.

 As kids, we are constantly surrounded by peers—classmates, teammates, and neighborhood friends.
-In adulthood, social circles are often smaller, and friendships are built one-on-one rather than in large groups.
-This means we need to be intentional about reaching out and nurturing relationships rather than expecting friendships to form naturally.
+In adulthood, social circles are often smaller.
+Friendships are built one-on-one rather than in large groups.
+This means we need to be intentional about reaching out and nurturing relationships.
+We can’t expect friendships to form naturally.

 People will come and go, and that’s normal.
 Some friendships will be deep and lasting, while others may serve a purpose for a certain season of life.
-Being open to different types of connections and understanding that not every friendship needs to last forever can help us navigate relationships with more ease.
+Being open to different types of connections can help us navigate relationships with more ease.
+Not every friendship needs to last forever.

-A common struggle in adult friendships is the expectation that relationships should last forever or that others should engage the way we want them to.
+A common struggle in adult friendships is the expectation that relationships should last forever.
 Mel Robbins’ Let Them Theory reminds us to release control over how others behave.
 Instead of forcing friendships to fit a certain mold, we can focus on nurturing the connections that naturally align with our lives.
 Some friendships will be deep and consistent, while others will be more casual—and both are valuable in different ways.

 5. Take Initiative

 If you want stronger friendships, take the first step.
 Reach out, make plans, and follow up.
-Adult friendships require effort, and waiting for others to take the lead can result in missed opportunities.
+Adult friendships require effort.
+Waiting for others to take the lead can result in missed opportunities.
 If a friendship matters to you, nurture it.

 Friendships evolve.
 Some fade naturally, while others grow stronger.
 Instead of seeing the end of a friendship as a failure, view it as a natural transition.
 People grow in different directions, and sometimes, that means relationships shift.
 Accepting this reality can make it easier to embrace new connections and appreciate the friendships that remain.